parjanay/RubyApp/README.md

 > Secure password authentication for users
 > Edit users
 > Show profile picture of users
-> Login Page for loggin in users
+> Login Page for logging in users